 Sustainable Finance and Business Practices: Mobilizing financial resources for sustainable development is necessary to resolve environmental problems and ensure environmental protection, especially in developing countries.
 Sustainability-related considerations and SDGs are increasingly factored into investment decision-making and product development in a growing number of financial institutions including pension funds, banks and insurance companies.
 Related products, such as green bonds and other sustainability linked investment products and tools are growing at a rapid rate.
 However, the lack of common definitions, standards, and impact measurements, as well as the fact that reported sustainable investments do not necessarily represent investing in real assets but also in financial assets, mean that such numbers should be treated with care.
 There is a need to transform the financial system by addressing the barriers that constrain channeling finance towards sustainable development including by aligning global economic policies and financial systems with the 2030 Agenda, enhancing sustainable financing strategies and investments at regional and country levels and seizing the potential of financial innovations, new technologies and digitalization to provide equitable access to finance.
-Through the development of collective initiatives such as the Sustainable Banking Network (SBN) and the UNEP Finance initiative (UNEP FI), private and public finance institutions have worked to integrate environmental and social risks and opportunities into their business lines and approaches2.
+Through the development of collective initiatives such as the Sustainable Banking Network (SBN) and the UNEP Finance initiative (UNEP FI), private and public finance institutions have worked to integrate environmental and social risks and opportunities into their business lines and approaches.

-Sustainable Production and Consumption: SDG12 on sustainable consumption and production is b) key to the attainment of other goals.
+b) Sustainable Production and Consumption: SDG12 on sustainable consumption and production is key to the attainment of other goals.
 Yet, it remains the SDG with the least data availability, least funding and appears to be awarded low priority from Member States in their voluntary national reviews and SDG prioritization process.
 Efforts towards implementing national and local plans for the achievement of the targets on sustainable consumption and production should therefore be upscaled at all levels.
-Sustainable consumption and production, including but not limited to resource efficiency and circular economy, can play a fundamental role in the implementation of the SDG by designing products, processes and services to optimize the use of resources, so that when something reaches the end of its useful life, they are re-used, repaired, or remanufactured for another use.
+Sustainable consumption and production should therefore be upscaled at all levels.
+Sustainable consumption and production of the SDG by designing products, processes and services to optimize the use of resources, so that when something reaches the end of its useful life, they are re-used, repaired, or remanufactured for another use.
 Ultimately, it is founded on an economy which reuses resources and promotes resource efficiency (decoupling) that reduces wastage, pollution (detoxification), environmental degradation and carbon emissions (decarbonization).
 International support is needed to assist developing countries to achieve these goals.
-But all countries face challenges regarding sustainable consumption and production, demonstrating that the cooperation and collaboration from all is needed: consumers, urban communities, businesses, finance, government, local authorities, scientific and technological communities.
-In particular, the active support and participation of all stakeholders is needed, in particular those who extract and manage raw materials and natural resources; develop new materials; produce, design, manufacture, process and package goods, including food and services; sell products and services; make decisions regarding consumption and the discarding of products; manage waste and material recovery at the end of life; and consumers, in their patterns of consumption and disposal.
-This also includes the promotion of education for sustainable development and awareness raising and the promotion of lifelong learning opportunities.
+But all countries face challenges regarding sustainable consumption and production, demonstrating that the cooperation and collaboration from all is needed: